microsoft/CopilotHackathon/exercisefiles/robotframework/README.md

 The goal is to create Robot Framework test cases using copilot when the starting point is only some sample data.

-## Workflow

-1. Use copilot to see what the `data` folder contains
-2. Implement `MetarReader.py` based on `tests/test_metarreader.py`
-3. Implement tests based on functional requirements found from this readme

 ## Exericses

 ### Use copilot to see what the `data` folder contains